 Materials for the Study

-The following materials were used: plastic animal cages, feed and water containers, dissecting set and board, syringes and needles, disposable gloves, EDTAK3and universal sample bottles, animal observation cage, cotton wool, tissue papers, microscope, glass wares.
+The following materials were used: plastic animal cages, feed and water containers, dissecting set and board, syringes and needles, disposable gloves, EDTAK3 anduniversal sample bottles, animal observation cage, cotton wool, tissue papers, microscope, and glass wares.
 Also used are Tween 80, Quinine, formalin, and distilled water.
 All the chemicals and reagents were of analytical grade.

 Processing of Collected Plant Materials